cjessett/phase-4/week-7/weekend.md

 general "shape" and gist.
 This should make the lecture less challenging on Monday

-* https://talks.devbootcamp.com/node-and-npm-web-server : a re-hash of what we did today (setting things up) but gateways into what we'll cover Monday morning.
 * https://talks.devbootcamp.com/click-counter-no-widget : a baseline implementation that should be familiar to p2 grads
+* https://talks.devbootcamp.com/p3-js-module-day-02-lo-1-2 : a new style implementation using Widgets that don't share data
-* https://talks.devbootcamp.com/click-counter-widget : a different style of solution
+* https://talks.devbootcamp.com/p3-js-module-day-02-lo-3 : a new style implementation using Widgets that **do** share data

 **RED ALERT**